18F/18f.gsa.gov/_posts/2017-01-10-mark-hopson-negotiating-on-americas-behalf.md

 **JH: What specialties do you bring to TTS?**

-**MH:** Even though I’ve been an operational contracting officer for 5 years now, the skills, methods, and processes that I used in the conflict resolution field haven’t really changed.
+**MH:** Even though I’ve been an operational contracting officer for five years now, the skills, methods, and processes that I used in the conflict resolution field haven’t really changed.
 My two main specialties are alternative dispute resolution and procurement, both of which have the similar foundations and influences.

-**JH: Share a little bit about how you view the projects you work on?**
+**JH: Share a little bit about how you view the projects you work on.**

 **MH:** So far, everything I’ve experienced and seen with our agency partners demonstrates that the “solution” is in the “problem.”
 To that